top of page

 t-105.jpg

 My approach to healing the impact of complex trauma—developmental, generational, relational, institutional, and systemic—is interdisciplinary.
 I’m part scientist and part mystic.
-I stay current with emerging methods that fine-tune our psycho-neurobiology and relational capacity, while bowing to ancient wisdom traditions that guide us back to presence, spaciousness, and belonging.
-These paths are not linear or hierarchical—they unfold simultaneously, sparked by loving relationship.
+I stay current with emerging methods that fine-tune psycho-neurobiology and relational capacity, while bowing to ancient wisdom traditions that guide us back to presence, spaciousness, and belonging.
+These paths aren’t linear or hierarchical—they unfold simultaneously, sparked by loving relationship.

-I am a lifelong learner—continually evolving through study and relationship with my beloveds, clients, teachers, and the sacred.
-My practice is founded in both my lived experience and decades of clinical training.
-I’m most inspired by how the integration of somatic psychotherapy, Polyvagal Theory, attachment theory, parts work (IFS), compassionate communication, and ecopsychology meets the developmental needs of individuals and couples in distress.
+I am a lifelong learner, continually evolving through study and through relationship with my beloveds, clients, teachers, and the sacred.
+My practice is shaped by lived experience as well as decades of clinical training.
+I’m most inspired by how somatic psychotherapy, Polyvagal Theory, attachment theory, parts work (IFS), compassionate communication, and ecopsychology together meet the developmental needs of individuals and couples in distress.

-As a couples therapist and coach, I’ve studied with a wide range of pioneering teachers including Sue Johnson, the Gottman Institute, Harville and Helen Hendrix, Gay and Kathlyn Hendricks, Julia Colwell, Deb Dana, Esther Perel, Terry Real, Maureen Gallagher, Betty Martin, Robyn Dalzen as well as many early and contemporary practitioners of inner child / parts work.
-Their frameworks support my practice with couples in cultivating secure attachment, compassionate communication during rupture and repair cycles, and consent based intimacy.
-Kathrine Woodward Thomas has been my greatest influence in guiding the process of conscious uncoupling.
+As a couples therapist and coach, I’ve studied with a wide range of pioneering teachers, including Sue Johnson, the Gottman Institute, Harville and Helen Hendrix, Gay and Kathlyn Hendricks, Julia Colwell, Deb Dana, Esther Perel, Terry Real, Maureen Gallagher, Betty Martin, and Robyn Dalzen, as well as many early and contemporary practitioners of inner child and parts work.
+These frameworks support my work with couples in cultivating secure attachment, navigating rupture and repair, and practicing consent-based intimacy.
+Katherine Woodward Thomas has been a particularly influential guide in supporting clients through the process of conscious uncoupling.

-I’ve spent over three decades producing and facilitating experiential classes, playshops, and retreats that awaken the body, soften the armor of protection, and invite creativity and connection to reemerge.
-My facilitation experience includes community singing and vocal improvisation; experiential group therapy; Hatha yoga, Thai massage, partner yoga, and ecstatic dance; as well as ceremony.
-I also draw from a background in adventure challenge programs and outdoor trip leadership, where nature and healthy risk-taking become powerful teachers of trust, resilience, and group transformation.
+For over three decades, I’ve led experiential classes, groups, and retreats that awaken the body, soften protective patterns, and invite creativity and connection to reemerge.
+My facilitation experience spans experiential group counseling, community singing, vocal improvisation, Hatha yoga, Thai massage, ecstatic dance, and ceremony.
+My early training in adventure challenge programs and outdoor leadership continues to shape my work—where nature and healthy risk-taking become potent teachers of trust, resilience, and transformation.

-In this decade of my life, I co-lead community singing and vocal improvisation workshops and retreats, and often incorporate affirmative songs into my clinical work as powerful tools for emotional regulation and attunement.
-I also center collaboration with a diverse team of artists—healers, musicians, dancers, storytellers, writers and ceremonialists—who share my commitment to embodied presence and soulful creativity.
-Co-creation expands the field of possibility, weaving a living ecosystem of voices, visions, and practices.
+I center collaboration with a diverse network of expressive and healing artists who share my commitment to embodied presence and soulful creativity.
+Co-creation expands the field of possibility, weaving a living ecosystem of voices, visions, and healing practices.

 EDUCATION: